hydro-jules/f2py-experiments/fib_array_intent/README.md

-## Experimenting with the different Fortran and f2py intent options for subroutine arguments
+## Experimenting with the different Fortran and f2py intention options for subroutine array arguments

 ### 1 - Simple case with one input integer and one output array